cmu-sei/juneberry/juneberry/documentation/vignettes/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

-    "seed":  <A numerical value used for randomization.>, "batch_size": <The number of samples viewed between updates of the model's internal parameters.>, "task":  <The type of data processing task; could be classification or object detection.>, "hints": {<Properties that relate to performance or general computation.>}, "evaluation_procedure": <The path to a class defining the evaluation procedure.>, "evaluation_output": <The path to a class defining the format of the evaluation output.>, "training_dataset_config_path": <The path to the dataset configuration file to use for training.>,
+    "seed":  <A numerical value used for randomization.>, "batch_size": <The number of samples viewed between updates of the model's internal parameters.>, "task":  <The type of data processing task; could be classification or object detection.>, "evaluation_procedure": <The path to a class defining the evaluation procedure.>, "evaluation_output": <The path to a class defining the format of the evaluation output.>, "training_dataset_config_path": <The path to the dataset configuration file to use for training.>,